af83/ucengine-docs/core/config.md

 ]}]}.
 ```

-Here we define a global data directory for all our hosts and overwride the value for
+Here we define a global data directory for all our hosts and override the value for
 the example.com host.
 Thus localhost will have a data directory set to *data/files* and example.com will have the *tmp* directory as its data directory.

 The logic of the overwrite mechanism is to replace the global value.
 For instance, the example set 2 bricks for each hosts while the example.com define its own brick.